kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 ![IMG_0831](https://github.com/Mission23/MCBCMassacre/assets/140252803/462f9ab9-f6e0-4d9e-aa6b-846772aeabe1)

 Or maybe in the loading dock.
-If He wasn’t taking care of this campus, and Atlanta, hell this nation he’s tried to save twice before… You “Mr. I’m Gonna Kill him” and hundreds of thousands of others would be dead right now.
+If He wasn’t taking care of this campus, and Atlanta, hell this nation He’s tried to save twice before… You “Mr. I’m Gonna Kill Micah” and hundreds of thousands of others would be dead right now.

 That was a nuke nerds.
 I watched the blast as I walked by.
 If history is a judge, they’ll do it again and again.
-They like their suitcases, those friends of the CIA.
+They like their suitcases, those friends of the CIA (read: KGB).

 ![IMG_0834](https://github.com/Mission23/MCBCMassacre/assets/140252803/d83fab9a-7d3d-4dbe-85f1-9d286e7eac8a)
 ![IMG_0833](https://github.com/Mission23/MCBCMassacre/assets/140252803/7262ba53-129e-428c-b227-236baad71235)